How to Find My Previous (Old) Addresses Free – 9 Methods

 Method 3: Go Through Your Credit Reports

 Credit reports can also lead you to the path to your previous address.
-These reports contain your previous address history and can be used to find your old residency.
-Although using this method, I found way too many addresses; hence I had to look through the dates carefully.
+These reports contain your previous address history and can be used to find your old residence.
+Although using this method, I found way too many addresses; hence, I had to look through the dates carefully.
 The formatting also seemed quite confusing to me, but getting help from a financial advisor helped me interpret it better.

 Here’s how to check your credit report: